Awareness

 Fog and Signal

-Most misalignment does not come from stupidity.
+Most misalignment does not come from lack of intelligence.

-It comes from operating inside fog.
+It comes from operating inside fog — attentional occlusion.

-A narrowing of the field.
-A loss of internal spaciousness.
-A moment when reaction begins to masquerade as judgment.
+Fog is not failure.
+It is a condition of attention: a narrowing of the field, a loss of internal spaciousness, a moment when reaction begins to masquerade as judgment.

 The Working Model